โฐ Minimum Connection Times

 ๐ข Terminal Information

 Sikasso Airport (KSS), also identified by its ICAO code GASK, serves as a vital domestic aviation gateway for the city of Sikasso, which is known as Mali's agricultural capital.
-The facility features a single paved runway, designated 08/26, spanning approximately 1,840 meters.
+The airport operates a single paved runway, designated 08/26, spanning approximately 1,840 meters.
 Strategically positioned near the borders of Cรดte d'Ivoire and Burkina Faso, the airport acts as an essential link for regional trade and transport, facilitating the movement of goods and passengers within Mali's southern agricultural hub.

 The existing passenger terminal at Sikasso is a basic, functional facility primarily designed to handle low-volume domestic traffic.
 Inside, travelers will find essential check-in services and a modest waiting area.
 Due to its regional focus, the terminal does not currently offer the extensive amenities, such as duty-free shops or large-scale restaurants, found at major international hubs like Bamako-Sรฉnou.
 However, it is part of a national strategy to modernize regional aviation infrastructure to better support the export of local agricultural products.